predis/predis/README.md

 ```

 This abstraction can perform check-and-set operations thanks to `WATCH` and `UNWATCH` and provides
-automatic retries of transaction aborted by Redis when WATCHed keys are touched.
-For an example of a
+automatic retries of transactions aborted by Redis when `WATCH`ed keys are touched.
+For an example
-transaction with CAS you can see [the following example](examples/TransactionWithCAS.php).
+of a transaction using CAS you can see [the following example](examples/TransactionWithCAS.php).

 ### Customizable connection backends ###

 Predis can use different connection backends to connect to Redis.
 Two of them leverage a third party
 extension such as [phpiredis](https://github.com/nrk/phpiredis) resulting in major performance gains
 especially when dealing with big multibulk responses.
-One is based on PHP streams and the other is
+While one is based on PHP streams, the other
-based on socket resources provided by `ext-socket`, but both support TCP/IP or UNIX domain sockets:
+is based on socket resources provided by `ext-socket`.
+Both support TCP/IP or UNIX domain sockets:

 ```php
 $client = new Predis\Client('tcp://127.0.0.1', [